 Finally only with the changes in the social outlook there is possibility in the empowerment of women in politics.
-There should be equality in the society and at the same time there should be liberty should be given by the head of the family to the family members in taking decision as their own.
-One of the main aspect we should have to be remember is that every one should have political awareness which will mobilize to participate in elections.
-In Indian context the education should be on the equality base then there is possibility for the development of women in the political aspects and at the same time with that help empowerment also takes place.
+There should be equality in the society and at the same time there should be liberty, which should be given by the head of the family to the family members in taking decisions as their own.
+One of the main aspects to be remembered is that every one should have political awareness, which will mobilize them to participate in elections.
+In Indian context the education should be on the equality base.
+Then there is a possibility for the development of women in the political aspects and at the same time with that help empowerment also takes place.